chevron_leftBack to Policies

-Complaints may be laid in relation to any aspect of the training programme or the administration of the training programme, where the trainee believes that:
+Complaints may be laid in relation to any aspect of the advanced training programme and its administration (except for appeals as above), the application process for any category of membership, or any aspect of the CPD programme, where the complainant believes that:

-A conflict has arisen between the complainant and the Educational Advisory Committee or the complainant and a third party.
+- A conflict has arisen between the complainant and their supervisor, the complainant and the EAC or the complainant and a third party.

-The College has no direct right of involvement in matters relating to a trainee’s employment.
-However, if the issue relates to the workplace as a site for training, and the trainee has been unable to resolve the issue themselves, they must inform the Educational Advisory Committee as soon as possible, so that the issue can be resolved and the site maintains its accreditation for teaching purposes.
+NZCSRH has no direct right of involvement in matters relating to a trainee’s employment.
+However, if the issue relates to the workplace as a site for training, and the trainee has been unable to resolve the issue themselves, they must inform the EAC as soon as possible.
+This is so that the issue can be resolved, and the site maintains its accreditation for teaching purposes.

 Resolutions and Records

-At each step a formal record of any findings, discussion and resolution will be taken.
-The record will be attached to Educational Advisory Committee files and not the trainee’s file.
+- At each step a formal record of any findings, discussion and resolution will be taken.
+The record will be attached to the EAC files and not the trainee’s file.

-If the complaint raised was about another person, the Educational Advisory Committee, Fellow or ad hoc Committee is not required to provide detail to the complainant regarding any specific action taken except in so far as the action directly affects the complainant.
+- If the complaint raised was about another person, the EAC, fellow or ad hoc committee are not required to provide detail to the complainant regarding any specific action taken except in so far as the action directly affects the complainant.

-Any dispute in this regard will be referred to the Trust Board for mediation.
+Any dispute in this regard will be referred to the NZSRHECT Board for mediation, including the option of external mediation.

 Policy Owner: NZSRHECT Board | Date: May 2022 | Review Date: May 2025